 Subsequent to closing of the sale of Sandbox in February of 2020, AEP received a direct claim and protest notice (the "Notices") from the purchasers of Sandbox for amounts under the indemnification and working capital adjustment provisions.
 In September 2020, the purchaser served AEP with a complaint (the "Complaint"), which advances claims centered upon the assertions contained in the Notices that were previously disclosed.
-That is, the Complaint alleges that AEP and certain of its representatives breached some of the representations and warranties of the purchase and sale agreement and in so doing committed fraud.
+That is, the Complaint alleges, among other things, that AEP and certain of its representatives breached some of the representations and warranties of the purchase and sale agreement ("purchase agreement") and in so doing committed fraud.
 The Complaint also asserts that AEP breached the purchase and sale agreement when it took the position that certain issues related to a working capital adjustment were not appropriate for arbitration.
 The Complaint alleges damages of approximately US\$37.2 million.
-AEP and the Trust believe the claims within the Complaint are without merit and intends to vigorously defend the case.
-To this end, AEP and the Trust filed Motions to Dismiss the purchasers' claims of fraud and their claim seeking arbitration regarding the working capital adjustment.
-AEP and the Trust has not moved to dismiss certain narrower contract breach claims.
-The Trust is also actively evaluating the possibility of lodging counterclaims in the matter.
+AEP and the Trust believe the claims within the Complaint are without merit and is vigorously defending the case.
+The Complaint has progressed to the discovery stage and AEP has filed a counterclaim against the purchasers of Sandbox.